mihn/PGo-CalcaBotaBotaCalca/README.md

 - Install Python >=3.7 (older versions will not work)
 - Run pip install -r requirements.txt
 - Change your Calcy IV renaming scheme to `$IV%Range$$MoveTypes$$AttIV$$DefIV$$HpIV$$Appraised$` or if you're used to regular expressions, change your `iv_regexes` setting to match your renaming scheme.
-    - Alternatively, if you want to keep your renaming string without too much fuss, check [this question](#space_trick) in the FAQ.
+    - Alternatively, if you want to keep your renaming string without too much fuss, check [question 5](#user-content-now-a-decent-faq) in the FAQ.
 - Edit config.yaml locations for your phone (The defaults are for a oneplus 3T and should work with any 1080p phone that does not have soft buttons).
 Each setting is an X,Y location.
 You can turn on Settings > Developer options > Pointer location to assist you in gathering X,Y locations.
 Each location setting has a corresponding screenshot in docs/locations.
 - Once you've done all that, run `python ivcheck.py`